 This program provides the opportunity for secondary school juniors and seniors with good academic standing to enroll in one lower-division college course per quarter.
-Approval for additional courses may be obtained from the Vice President of Academic Administration.
+Approval for additional courses may be obtained from the VPAA.
 College Early courses are offered at the student's high school or at the College.
 Those offered at the College are available only on a "space available" basis.